nktshn/todo-list-ionic/readme.md

 Type - Angular

 ## Features:
 - Uses web storage to store data.
-Saves as JSON string and parse it back
+Saves as JSON string and parses it back
 - Hardware back-button custom handler, app closing.
-- All storage operations works with Rx.Observables
+- All storage operations work with Rx.Observables
--